 There’s also no hard-and-fast rule regarding volume.
 “Some people might like it a little louder.
 For others, softer is better,” she says.

-Dr. Drerup also adds that pink noise isn’t a magic bullet to cure bad sleep hygiene.
+Dr. Drerup also adds that pink noise also isn’t a magic bullet to cure bad sleep hygiene.

-“You need to make sure you get enough hours of sleep, have a consistent sleep schedule and don’t overdo it on caffeine,” she says.
+“You need to make sure you get enough hours of sleep, have a consistent sleep schedule and don’t overdo it on caffeine,” she advises.
 “If you’re having difficulties sleeping, it’s not usually a one-trick pony that’s going to help you.”